Recommended Topic Related To:

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In two open-label, uncontrolled monotherapy trials, adult type 1 Gaucher disease patients were treated with ZAVESCA® (miglustat) at a starting dose of 100 mg three times daily (dose range 100 to 200 mg three times daily) for up to 12 months in 28 patients [Study 1], or at a dose of 50 mg three times daily for up to 6 months in 18 patients [Study 2].
-Table 9 below enumerates adverse events that occurred during the trials in ≥ 5% of patients.
-Reported adverse events have been classified using standard WHO ART terms.
+In two open-label, uncontrolled monotherapy trials, adult type 1 Gaucher disease patients were treated with ZAVESCA at a starting dose of 100 mg three times daily (dose range 100 to 200 mg three times daily) for up to 12 months in 28 patients [Study 1], or at a dose of 50 mg three times daily for up to 6 months in 18 patients [Study 2].
+Table 1 below lists adverse reactions that occurred during the trials in ≥5% of patients.

-Table 9: Adverse Reactions in ≥ 5% of Patients in Two Open-Label, Uncontrolled Monotherapy Trials of ZAVESCA® (miglustat)
+Table 1: Adverse Reactions in ≥5% of Patients in Two Open-Label, Uncontrolled Monotherapy Trials of ZAVESCA

 Patients entered in Study (n) 28 18